-Action is that period, which is between command of referees "Fight"3, and "Stop"4.
-It usually5 takes till one point, in other words till one successful technique with valid hit.
+Action is that period, which is between command of referees "Fight", and "Stop".
+It usually takes till a scoring point, in other words till one successful technique with valid hit.

-Technique is one valid point (hit) moving.
+Technique is valid point (hit) moving.
 (However technique can be successful or unsuccessful, regular or irregular, mady by one or more movements, noticed/given or unnoticed/ungiven).